A numerical approach to particle creation in accelerating toy models: Methodology

 The scattering problem between $\scri^-$ and $\scri^+$ becomes interesting provided we work with a non-trivial effective potential in (\ref{Eg:waveq}).
-Specifically, to obtain the phenomenon of particle creation, the potential must be time-dependent in an acceletared way so as to be able to mimic a dynamical spacetime.
-If the potential vanishes or is only stationary, $V=V(r)$, the $\beta$ Bogoliubov coefficient vanishes, meaning there is no particle creation, as with stationary spacetimes.
+Specifically, to obtain the phenomenon of particle creation, the potential must be time-dependent in an acceletared way so as to be able to mimic a dynamical gravitational field.
+If the potential vanishes or is only stationary, $V=V(r)$, the $\beta_{\omega\omega'}$ Bogoliubov coefficient is expected to vanish, meaning there is no particle creation, as with stationary spacetimes.
 In this work we will numerically explore four different scenarios: